danieljanderson/Learn_MongoDB/First_tutorial/notes_from_first_tutorial.md

 StartGame().then() will the evaluate to the resolved value you determined in the promises StartGame().catch() will evaluate to the value you rejected determined in the promises

+Schema is what is used to define how a record is stored. example is const UserSchema = new Schema ({
+name: String

+})

+each user will have a record with a name attribute and what is there ie "paul" will be a string

+When you create a database its called a model. ie const User = mongoose.model('user',UserSchema). this means that each record is going to expect to be formatted by the UserSchema

+the User is referring to the whole database not just one user.